 - City main blockage; water is forced to back up into your home when it can’t find a way forwards and out of the system

 - Aging sewer and drainage systems; regular maintenance is the key here if you want optimal functioning of the sewer system

 - Some tree roots can go right through the pipes and block water flow.
-Get your plumbing and drainage system inspected right away if you feel this could be a reason.
+Get your restoration and drainage system inspected right away if you feel this could be a reason.